Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in subclasses.

 Same idea as strategy but template is done using inheritance.

+## Visitor

+> A component (visitor) that knows how to traverse a data structure composed of (possibly related) types.

+Instrusive visitor: Implement the algorithm inside the class (breaks SRP & OCP)

+Reflective visitor: Implemented outside of class so could access everything inside the class.

+Classic visitor: Implement an `accept` method to receive the visitor, and call `visitFoo` if class is `Foo` or `visitBar` if class is `Bar`.